dylskivanilski/Monopoly-Board-Implementation/DEVLOG.md

 One challenge was detecting when the player passes GO.
 I solved this by checking when the player moves from the tail node to the head node.
 When that happens, the `passGoCount` variable increases.

 ---

+## Entry 4 – Fixing a Traversal Bug

+While testing the print functions, I accidentally created an infinite loop because I used a normal `while` loop when printing the board.

+Since the list is circular, it never reaches `nullptr`.
+To fix this I switched to a `do-while` loop that stops once the traversal returns to the head node.

+This guarantees that each node is visited exactly once.

+---